 The easiest way to prevent distracted driving accidents is to stay focused.
 If you’re behind the wheel of a vehicle, your job is to make sure that you’re alert, attentive, and driving defensively.
-You can’t control whether a driver in another car is using a cell phone, but in staying distraction-free you can be alert enough to react to their driving.
+You can’t control whether a driver in another car is using a cell phone, but by staying distraction-free, you can be alert enough to react to their driving.

 The prevalence of cell phones in today’s world means that, unfortunately, accidents involving distracted drivers on their phones will happen.
 It’s a tragedy when a preventable accident happens because of a few seconds of distraction.